ldrrp/lochnas.com/content/apps/homeassistant.md

 ## How to enable

-Edit your `.env` file and enable this container with `HOMEASSISTANT_ENABLED=true`.
+Edit your `/lochnas/docker-templates/homeassistant/.env` file and enable this container with `HOMEASSISTANT_ENABLED=true`.
 Run `./start.sh` and navigate in a browser to configure nextcloud at `hass.domain.com`.
 This should be pretty straight forward.

 ## Adding dongle to container